STPHxBioinformatics/Trichuris_Hominis/01_De-novo_hybrid_assembly/README.md

 ## Contents:

-This section presents the code used for the de-novo hybrid assembly of *T. resilentia*.
+This section presents the code used for the de-novo hybrid assembly of *T. hominibus*.
 It is presented by the individual nextflow processes which are combined in a final workflow.
 This script was run on the SciCORE computing cluster at the University of Basel with most modules pre-installed.
 Many scripts were adapted from Stephen Doyle's project on ancient and modern *Trichuris* genomes.
 [Population genomics of ancient and modern Trichuris trichiura](https://github.com/stephenrdoyle/ancient_trichuris/tree/master)